 The processor is not the only consideration when it comes to the power and performance of your laptop.
 RAM is also crucial, as it dictates how much information your machine can handle simultaneously.
 If you’re just browsing the internet and sending emails, 4GB should be sufficient.
 But if you are using design software or editing videos and photos, 8GB is more suitable.
 For more intensive tasks, you may need to look at 16GB and upwards.

 For storage, it mainly comes down to your usage needs.
 In terms of performance and usability, SSD storage has replaced the old-school hard disk drives.
 I find that 256GB SSD storage is more than enough when using my laptop for editing photos, occasionally using InDesign, and regular stuff like browsing the web and checking emails.

-There’s always the option to use external storage too – we use Amazon Drive Cloud Storage to back up all our old photos and files.
+There’s always the option to use external storage too – we use Amazon Photos to back up all our old photos.